Recursive Bayesian estimation: In robotics

 A Bayes filter is an algorithm used in computer science for calculating the probabilities of multiple beliefs to allow a robot to infer its position and orientation.
 Essentially, Bayes filters allow robots to continuously update their most likely position within a coordinate system, based on the most recently acquired sensor data.
 This is a recursive algorithm.
 It consists of two parts: prediction and innovation.
 If the variables are normally distributed and the transitions are linear, the Bayes filter becomes equal to the Kalman filter.

 In a simple example, a robot moving throughout a grid may have several different sensors that provide it with information about its surroundings.
-The robot may start out with certainty that it is at position (0,0).
-However, as it moves farther and farther from its original position, the robot has continuously less certainty about its position; using a Bayes filter, a probability can be assigned to the robot's belief about its current position, and that probability can be continuously updated from additional sensor information.
+The robot may begin with certainty that it is at position (0,0).
+However, as it moves further and further from its original position, the robot has continuously less certainty about its position; using a Bayes filter, a probability can be assigned to the robot's belief about its current position, and that probability can be continuously updated from additional sensor information.